Lotfullah21/react/02-hooks/07-useReducer/README.md

 While it's possible to use any kind of a data structure when working with useState, it's better to use it with primitive data types, such as strings, numbers, or booleans.

 The useReducer hook is best used on more complex data, specifically, arrays or objects.
+One of the main advantage of using `useReducer` is we can write all of our logics in one place inside `reducer` function.

+## Pure functions

+pure functions are functions that adhere to two key principles:

+- Deterministic: Given the same input, a pure function will always return the same output.
+There are no side effects that could cause the function to return different results for the same input.

+- No side effects: Pure functions do not modify external state or variables.
+They do not alter anything outside their scope (e.g., they don't modify global variables, DOM elements, files, or databases).
+Instead, they only operate on the inputs given to them and return a new result.